 About the First Lady

 First Lady Beth Searcy is a vibrant member of Barton’s leadership team.
 Searcy has demonstrated her passion for the student experience over more than two decades through employment across eight institutions focusing on academic success, enrollment management, and student engagement.
-Searcy has consulted on close to 150 college campuses, has led education abroad trips on four continents, and has taught Public Speaking and College Transition courses.
+Searcy has consulted on close to 150 college campuses, led education abroad trips on four continents, and taught Public Speaking and College Transition courses.

 A first-generation college student from Virginia Beach, Va., Searcy relates to the Barton experience as a beacon in Eastern North Carolina and believes in the power of education to change lives.
 She completed a bachelor’s degree in Rhetoric and Communication Studies at the University of Virginia, a master’s degree in Higher Education Administration at the University of South Carolina, and doctoral coursework in Educational Leadership at the University of Nebraska.
 She is a certified facilitator of the Myers-Briggs Type Indicator and holds certificates in Focus Group Leadership, Beyond Tolerance inclusion, and Title IX advocacy.